brandonscholet/HashKitty/README.md

-                        Allows you to run rules. defaults to OneRuleToRuleThemStill -u, --user            If your input has the user. then you need this -s, --show            Show cracked Results for file -q, --quiet           Experimental mode to only show the results and nothing else.
-  -w WORDLIST, --wordlist WORDLIST
+                        Allows you to run rules. defaults to OneRuleToRuleThemStill -u, --user            If your input has the user. then you need this -s, --show            Show cracked Results for file -q, --quiet           show the results as they are creacked and nothing else from hashcat -w WORDLIST, --wordlist WORDLIST
-                        to supply a wordlist that is not rockyou.txt -m MODE, --mode MODE  Set custom mode.
-Default is 1000 for NTLM -a, --auto-mode       Let it try to figure out the hash mode.
+                        to supply a wordlist that is not rockyou.txt -d, --disable         Disable self test if hashcat is being a pain.
+  -m MODE, --mode MODE  Manually set hash type
+  -a, --analysis        Findings Analysis for select hashtypes (NTLM)
 ```

 ## Roadmap
-1. Metrics for cracked passwords
+1.  - Metrics
+	- [x]  Lots of checks
+	- [ ]  More Checks
 2. Reporting:
-    - most-commonly used passwords
+    - [x]  most-commonly used passwords
-    - similarly named accounts using identical passwords
+    - [x]  similarly named accounts using identical passwords
+    - [ ]  json,csv output of all data
+    - [ ]  Scoring and Work Report?
 3. BloodHound integration:
-    - send info about cracked users to BH and mark them as owned
+    - [ ]  send info about cracked users to BH and mark them as owned
-    - create custom edges
+    - [ ]  create custom edges
+4.